hmc-cs111-fall2016/project-pitch/pitch.md

 user?
 What kinds of semantic (i.e., non-syntax) errors might occur, and how might they be communicated to the user?_

+When the program runs, the user inputs conditions or constaints and the program will return the hour/minute times delimited by their respective dates.
+The computational model that corresponds with this DSL/tool is "constraint satisfaction".
+The program provides output according to the user's input.
+The possible semantic errors that I can foresee are constaints that yield no available times, in which case the program will output a sentence saying so.

 ## Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+It should be easy to query free times based on the provided constraints and conditions.

 ## Related work